ionic-team/getting-started-iv-react/README.md

 # Getting Started with Identity Vault in @ionic/react

-In this tutorial we will walk through the basic setup and use of <a href="https://ionic.io/products/identity-vault" target="_blank">Ionic's Identity Vault</a> in an `@ionic/react` application.
+In this tutorial we will walk through the basic setup and use of Ionic's Identity Vault in an `@ionic/react` application.

 :::note
 The source code for the Ionic application created in this tutorial can be found [here](https://github.com/ionic-team/getting-started-iv-react)